Last Updated: December 5, 2023

-If you recently installed the Google Shopping channel on Shopify, you may have noticed rise in strange referrals in your Google Analytics reports: Product_sync and sag_organic for medium and campaign parameters.
+If you install the Google sales channel on Shopify, you may notice a rise in strange referrals in your Google Analytics reports.

 Where do sag_organic and product_sync come from?

-They come from Shopify’s integration with Google Shopping.
-Specifically from UTM tags added to the product’s link url.
-When Shopify uploads your product feed to Google Merchant Center, it appends the following UTM tags to the product:
+When the Google sales channel uploades your product feed to Google Merchant Center, it appends the following UTM tags to the product url:

 The following querystring is appended to your product’s link url: